PascalVisser/DataProcessing/assignment1/README.md

 |workflow     |contains Snakemake file             |

 ## About the Directory
-This directory contains files and subfoldesr for using and executing assignment 1.
+This directory contains files and subfolders for using and executing assignment 1.

 ## Usage